 Methamphetamine is known for being extremely addictive.
 Sometimes known as “ice,” meth is a neurotoxin stimulant that produces a strong euphoria.
-Crystal methamphetamine is particularly known for being a condensed, dangerous version of the drug.
+Crystal methamphetamine is a condensed, dangerous version of the drug.
 Once someone becomes addicted, they must learn how to detox from ice.
 Detox can be challenging and dangerous, so it is important to only detox under medical supervision.

 Withdrawal Symptoms From Meth

 As someone learns how to detox from ice, they will most likely go through a range of withdrawal symptoms.
 This man-made stimulant has a powerful effect on the dopamine levels in the brain.
 When someone abuses this drug, it leads to a sense of euphoria and excitement.

 Over time, the brain becomes used to having meth present.
 A process called downregulation leads to reduced levels of dopamine in the brain.
 Basically, the neurons responsible for dopamine release stop releasing as much.
 TAs a result, the individual becomes dependent on meth for their dopamine.